-The LRA confirms the Domain registrant's rights by doing the following:
+The LRA confirms the Domain Registrant's control over the FQDN by doing the following:

-- (1) The Domain(s) supplied by the PKI Sponsor is placed into a search engine (e.g., WHOIS) and the LRA records the contact information for the Domain Name Registrant. - (2) Once the Domain Name registrant is identified from a database record, he or she is contacted via email.
-In this email the Domain Name registrant will be asked: - a. to confirm or deny the right of the PKI Sponsor to be issued a Device Certificate for the Domain Name(s) for which the PKI Sponsor has applied; - b. if they would like to provide the names other potential PKI Sponsor(s) that may request the same type of Certificate; and - c. with respect only to applications for Wildcard Certificates, to confirm or deny control over the entire Domain Namespace of the FQDN provided and that such control is rightful.
+- (1) The Domain(s) supplied by the PKI Sponsor is placed into a search engine (e.g., WHOIS) and the LRA records the contact information for the Domain Name Registrant. - (2) Once the Domain Name Registrant is identified from a database record, he or she is contacted via email sending a Random Value unique to the email.
+In this email the Domain Name Registrant will be asked: - a. to confirm response utilizing the Random Value; - b. to confirm or deny the right of the PKI Sponsor to be issued a Server Certificate for the Domain Name(s) for which the PKI Sponsor has applied; - c. with respect only to applications for Wildcard Certificates, to confirm or deny control over the entire Domain Namespace of the FQDN provided and that such control is rightful.